Moonrise Kingdom (soundtrack): Analysis

 The use of Benjamin Britten's music has been subjected to critical analysis.
 The Guardian's Peter Bradshaw had stated "the music is an interesting assertion of the uncool, stolidly Anglo-Saxon character of this parochial, islanded corner of America – evoked not with conventional nostalgia, rather with a connoisseurship of how strange and different it seems."
 In an article to The New Yorker magazine, classical musician and music teacher, Russell Platt had stated the use of Noye's Fludde as "so transformative is its place at the core of the story, and not just in the mere outlines of its plot".
-Platt also highlighted the use of Hank Williams songs to underline the forlorn quality of Bruce Willis’s policeman, and of the Françoise Hardy song, coming out of the portable record player in the beach-dance sequence are examples of "classic use of diegetic music which are and highly effective".
+Platt also highlighted the use of Hank Williams songs to underline the forlorn quality of Bruce Willis's policeman, and of the Françoise Hardy song, coming out of the portable record player in the beach-dance sequence are examples of "classic use of diegetic music which are and highly effective".

 The musical composition, The Young Person's Guide to the Orchestra is played in the opening sequence.
 Kristian Lin of Fort Worth Weekly, had said:The music compartmentalizes different sections of the orchestra, which chimes with the way Anderson introduces Suzy and the members of her family.
-They’re shown in separate rooms and not communicating with each other, indicative of how emotionally disconnected they are from each other.
-The measured precision of the music matches Anderson’s extensively mapped-out camera movements and mise-en-scene [...]
-The film’s end credits include Moonrise Kingdom’s composer Alexandre Desplat’s tribute to the Young Person’s Guide, with a narrator introducing each separate instrument as it makes its entrance.Considering the use of Britten's opera aria, A Midsummer Night's Dream, Lin said "the selection is a choral lullaby sung by the fairies to the four mortal lovers who have fallen asleep in the forest.
-It’s used in the movie as the background for the great montage of Sam and Suzy writing letters to each other while snippets of their rough lives play out silently.
-The shifting chromatic harmonies of the piece (not to mention the coolly detached tone of the kids’ letters) helps prevent the innate pathos of Sam and Suzy’s childhood from becoming too pronounced."
+They're shown in separate rooms and not communicating with each other, indicative of how emotionally disconnected they are from each other.
+The measured precision of the music matches Anderson's extensively mapped-out camera movements and mise-en-scene [...]
+The film's end credits include Moonrise Kingdoms composer Alexandre Desplat's tribute to the Young Person's Guide, with a narrator introducing each separate instrument as it makes its entrance.Considering the use of Britten's opera aria, A Midsummer Night's Dream, Lin said "the selection is a choral lullaby sung by the fairies to the four mortal lovers who have fallen asleep in the forest.
+It's used in the movie as the background for the great montage of Sam and Suzy writing letters to each other while snippets of their rough lives play out silently.
+The shifting chromatic harmonies of the piece (not to mention the coolly detached tone of the kids' letters) helps prevent the innate pathos of Sam and Suzy's childhood from becoming too pronounced."

 Two selections from Friday Afternoons: "Old Abram Brown" and "Cuckoo" play in the film.
 Lin called the latter as piercing selection, as the track, which based on Jane Taylor's "Twinkle, Twinkle, Little Star" was played twice.
-Lin stated that "Despite the song’s brighter hues and the lyrics sung from a bird’s point of view, it’s still filled with overtones of wistfulness and loss."
+Lin stated that "Despite the song's brighter hues and the lyrics sung from a bird's point of view, it's still filled with overtones of wistfulness and loss."